atomicdata-dev/atomic-data-docs/src/schema/base.md

 # Atomic Schema: Base Datatypes

-The Atomic Base Datatypes consist of some of the most commonly used datatypes.
+The Atomic Base Datatypes consist of some of the most commonly used [Datatypes](concepts.md#Datatype).

 ## Slug